Junismyname/Power-Outage-Classification-Model/README.md

 Moreover, we found in our data exploration that on average, more customers are affected by outages when the climate is warmer.
 This makes sense as warm temperatures accelerates evaporation into the atmosphere which becomes fuel for more powerful storms to develop.
 Thus, we believe `CLIMATE.REGION` may have a strong relationship with `CAUSE.CATEGORY` as certain regions experience warmer temperatures.

+### Features for fitting model:
+1. `ANOMALY.LEVEL`: Quantitative continuous data\
+3. `OUTAGE.DURATION`: Quantitative discrete data
+4. `CLIMATE.REGION`: Qualitative nominal data

+Since`CLIMATE.REGION`is qualitative, we must use **one hot encoding** to transform the categorical feature into several binary features.

+**Fit**
 `pl = Pipeline([('preprocessor', preprocess_data),('dt', DecisionTreeClassifier(max_depth=3))])`\
 `pl.fit(X_train, y_train)`

-### Accuracy of Final Model before GridSearchCV
+**Accuracy of Baseline Model before GridSearchCV**\
 We used train test split method to see if our model can generalize to unseen data.\
 After transforming the columns and applying one hot encoding to categorical columns, the decision tree classifier achieves an **accuracy score of 0.63089.**

 Our current model does not perform well as it is miss-classifying nearly 0.36911 predictions.

 **Gridsearch to find best hyperparameter**\
 To improve our model, we decided to do Gridsearch to find the best hyperparameter.
 Using GridSearchCV with hyperparameters for Decision Tree Classifier (max_depth, min_samples_splot, and criterion), we found out that the Classifier works the best when criterion as gini, max_depth as 10, and min_sampls_split as 100.
-Inputting those hyperparameters to our Pipeline, we achieved an accuracy 0.670157.\
+Inputting those hyperparameters to our Pipeline, we achieved an **accuracy 0.670157**.\

-# Baseline confusion Matrix
+**Baseline Confusion Matrix**
 <iframe src="assets/baseline_confusion_matrix.html" width=700 height=500 frameBorder=0></iframe>

 Performing GridSearchCV on our baseline model increased the accuracy by roughly 0.04.
 However, our model has much room for improvment as it's classify nearly 0.329 of the cause of outage incorrectly.